trustmaster/trustmaster.github.io.src/content/post/solid_principles_in_short_poems.md

 ![Depending on a multi-purpose interface](/img/post/solid/isp_example_1.svg)

-_This diagram shows just a few of the functions that you start to depend as a daily routine, provided from an unsegregated <s>interface</s> Internet provider._
+_This diagram shows just a few of the functions that you start to depend on as a daily routine, provided from an unsegregated <s>interface</s> Internet provider._

 After the first month you come to a conclusion that even though the ADSL is more or less OK, the calls on that SIM are pricey and you don't need the landline at all.
 Altogether you've signed to pay twice as much for the services that you don't need and there are way better deals on the market if you got a broadband and a SIM card separately: